-Walk around the little area south of the Lower East Side, but east of Chinatown, and you’ll notice: there’s a lot going on, from restaurants like Mission Chinese and Kiki’s to bars like Mr. Fong’s and 169 Bar.
+Walk around the little area south of the Lower East Side, but east of Chinatown, and you’ll notice: there’s a lot going on, from restaurants like Dimes and Kiki’s to bars like Mr. Fong’s and 169 Bar.
 Add in places like the Malaysian coffee shop Kopitiam, the 1970s suburban pizza place-themed Scarr’s Pizza, and a quality restaurant located inside a trendy movie theater, and you’ll see just how much action is happening around East Broadway.
 As more and more restaurants continue to open in the area, we’ve updated this guide with several new spots.

 We’re not sure what to call this area exactly: East Chinatown?
 The Lower Lower East Side?
 Whatever you want to call it, grab some white overalls, an ironic hat of some sort, and go forth.
 Here’s the lay of the land.

 Kopitiam is a tiny Malaysian coffee shop on Canal, and a stop here is essential, any time of day.
 If it’s lunch time, try the Nasi Lemak (coconut rice with egg, cucumber, and anchovy) or the Chilled Spicy Sesame Noodles.
 If you’re in just in for a snack, go for the Kaya Toast or the blue Morning Glory Sticky Rice.

 The Lower Lower East Side was missing a slice joint until Scarr’s came into the picture.
 Scarr’s looks like a New Jersey pizza place from the 70s, which is intentional - points for coming up with a restaurant theme no one ever knew they needed or wanted.

 A self-proclaimed “experimental” ice cream shop, Ice & Vice makes ice cream with ingredients like “Chili Lime Plantain Chip” and “Lemon Charcoal.”
 Try an ice cream sandwich.